 - Click “Log out” in top right, if desired.

 CSAIL provides spam filtering using SpamAssassin, a powerful free software solution.
 It works automatically on the mail server.
 You can change the settings so that it works better for you.

 - If you want to see messages that the server has marked as spam and check for false positives, check your

 - To report missed spam to the server, drag any spam from

 your inbox to the

 - If you are getting “false positives,” then subscribe to the NotSpam folder.
-Drag the message from Spam to NotSpam.
+Copy the message from Spam to NotSpam.
 The server will start ‘learning’ messages that you mark as NotSpam.
 After a few iterations, it should stop marking these messages as spam.